Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 On Mondays, Wednesdays, and Thursdays you’ll have book club meetings, moving through the texts students have chosen in your book tasting.
 Those meetings will have a routine structure that everyone gets used to.
 You’ll also have time for mini-lessons on these days, because book club meetings would drag a bit if they took the entire period.
 Sometimes these mini-lessons can focus on narrative writing skills and you can attach short creative writing workshops, and other times they can focus on reading skills you want to review and reinforce.
 You’ll be leaning on these reading skills throughout the year, so you want to be sure you create a strong foundation.

-So that takes care of three days a week for this first unit.
+So that takes care of three days a week for this first unit for some ELA planning.

 Then on Tuesdays, you’ll lean into current events, exploring articles and multimedia about AI, a hot button issue with your students.
 You’ll begin to build argument skills with quickwrites and speed debating.
 You’ll have a chance to reinforce some of the reading skills you’ve been teaching with the memoirs in a new context as well.
 This will also be the day for introducing some new vocabulary words, in whatever form you do that – perhaps by listening to a vocabulary podcast, introducing new roots, or covering vocabulary in context from the articles you’re reading or the memoir book club texts.